STU-001: Use of Alcoholic Beverages and Prohibition of Other Drugs

 - Except as expressly permitted in this policy under Item 10 of the "Areas of Emphasis," any use of alcohol (a) in a public area on University property or (b) at a University function (for more information, see the definition of University Office or Department) in which University of Virginia students will be present must be approved a minimum of five business days in advance in writing by the Vice President and Chief Student Affairs Officer or his or her designee using the online Approval Request for Use of Alcohol Beverages form.

 - Alcoholic beverages may not be served at any University function or event held on University property that will be attended by underage University of Virginia students.
 Requests for exceptions must be presented to the Vice President and Chief Student Affairs Officer or his or her designee.
 If an exception is granted, personnel trained in the University's Alcohol Risk Management program must be present to supervise the service of alcohol.
 The Event Manager(s) must successfully complete the University's free online Alcohol Risk Management class (see course details and registration).

 - Events, whether planned or spontaneous, involving the possession, distribution, and/or consumption of alcoholic beverages are prohibited in and around the first-year residence halls.

 - Non-alcoholic beverages and food items must be present at University functions where alcoholic beverages are served.

 - Alcoholic beverages may not be mentioned in the advertising or publicizing of a University function.

-- Sponsors serving alcohol at University functions shall not permit the entry or exit of persons with beverage containers.
+- Event sponsors serving alcohol at University functions shall not permit the entry or exit of persons with beverage containers.

-- Sponsors must check for proper age identification of individuals attending events when alcohol is served and underage U.Va. students may be present.
+- Event managers must check for proper age identification of individuals attending events when alcohol is served and underage UVA students may be present.